 Sketch chart: The Dee estuary

-The Dee estuary dries extensively at LW but two channels enter the estuary from the sea: the Welsh Channel from the west around the Point of Air, and the Hilbre Swash from the north, off the Wirral shore.
-Between these lies the West Hoyle Bank, the highest patch of which is close north of the (green) HE4 buoy, southwest of Hilbre.
-Here, the bank starts to dry at HW+3, and a colony of grey seals hauls out to bask on the sand.
+The Dee estuary dries extensively but two deep channels enter the estuary from the sea: the Welsh Channel from the W around the Point of Air, and the Hilbre Swash from the N off the Wirral shore.
+Between these lies the West Hoyle Bank, the highest patch of which is close NW of the (green) HE4 buoy SW of Hilbre.
+Here, the bank starts to dry at HW+3.5, and a colony of grey seals hauls out to bask on the sand.

 Photo: Seals hauled out on the West Hoyle Bank

 Photo: HE4 and seals on the West Hoyle Bank